-After compiling information about the risks and history of each site, EPA sought to identify instances in which releases occurred under modern regulatory framework that resulted in Fund-financed response actions.
+After compiling information about the risks and history of each site, EPA sought to identify instances in which releases occurred under the modern regulatory framework that resulted in Fund-financed response actions.
 To do so, EPA's methodology applied sequenced screens to the identified sites.
 EPA first screened out any NPL sites or sites using the SAA where the contaminant release or cleanup activity occurred before 1980.
 EPA chose 1980 as the cutoff point to initially screen out legacy contamination because it was the year when CERCLA was enacted, as well as the date of the initial regulations under RCRA Subtitle C governing the generation, treatment, storage, and disposal of hazardous waste.
-EPA chose to give these significant RCRA and CERCLA milestones the greatest consideration due to the large number of issues of waste management, land disposal and soil contamination identified in the review of the NPL and SAA cases.
+EPA chose to give these significant RCRA and CERCLA milestones greatest consideration due to the large number of issues of waste management, land disposal, and soil contamination identified in the review of the NPL and SAA cases.
 EPA believes the 1980 cutoff date is a conservative screen (i.e., retains more sites in the analysis) in that only the initial RCRA regulations were in place in 1980 and they were refined, expanded and enhanced several times over the next decades.
 Moreover, the Agency's enforcement authorities expanded in the 1980s as the RCRA program matured.
 Notably, the passage of the Hazardous and Solid Waste Amendments (HSWA) in 1984 resulted in many regulatory changes and enhanced enforcement mechanisms.
 More specifically, HSWA created the Land Disposal Restrictions (LDR) program, codified in 40 CFR Part 268, which prohibits the land disposal of untreated hazardous wastes.
-HSWA also substantially expanded corrective action authorities for both permitted RCRA treatment, storage and disposal (TSD) facilities and facilities operating under interim status,37 requiring facilities to address the release of hazardous wastes and demonstrate financial responsibility for completing the required corrective actions, further reducing the risks that sites would have to be addressed under CERCLA.
+HSWA also substantially expanded corrective action authorities for both permitted RCRA treatment, storage and disposal (TSD) facilities and facilities operating under interim status33, requiring facilities to address the release of hazardous wastes and demonstrate financial responsibility for completing the required corrective actions, further reducing the risks that sites would have to be addressed under CERCLA.
 For further detail on these requirements, see section VII.
 B below.

-Identification and Evaluation of CERCLA 108(b) Petroleum and Coal Products Manufacturing Industry non-National Priorities List (NPL) Removal Sites.
+32 Identification and Evaluation of National Priorities List (NPL) Sites and Sites using the Superfund Alternative Approach (SAA) Cleanup Cases in the Chemical Manufacturing Industry and Identification and Evaluation of CERCLA 108(b) Chemical Manufacturing Industry non-National Priorities List (NPL) Removal Sites.